Teradata/product-help/IMC/EmailNotifications/EmailNotifications.md

 ### Getting Email Notifications

-You can view all notifications in the Notifications center at the top of the console, but if you want to receive emails too, do the following.
+You can configure and receive email notifications at the email address for the account you logged on with.
+The email contain a digest of the notification events you choose to receive.
+You won't receive any email notifications unless you set them, and you can change your choice at any time.

+Notifications display in the notification hub regardless of whether or not you configure email notifications

 1. Under Global, turn on **Allow email notifications**.
 It must be on to receive any notifications.
-1. Work through the page, enabling any notifications you want to receive.
+1. Work through the page, enabling the notifications you want.